DOI-USGS/gems-tools-pro/README.md

 * "MapOutline" stumbles over some choices of datum.

-* "Purge Metdata" and "FDGC CSDGM2 Metadata" have been removed from the ArcGIS Pro version of the toolbox.
+* All metadata tools have been removed from the ArcGIS Pro version of the toolbox.
 With ArcGIS Pro, FGDC CSDGM metadata is exported with no Spatial Reference Information node ([BUG-000124294](https://community.esri.com/t5/arcgis-pro-questions/fgdc-spatial-reference-info-missing-when-using-export-metadata/m-p/681417)).
 Until the bug is addressed or we find a workaround, only the ArcMap versions of these tools will be available.

 * "DMU to .docx" requires the [python-docx](https://python-docx.readthedocs.io/en/latest/) third party package. **Do not try to install this package into your default arcgispro-py3 python environment**.
 Instead, install it into a [clone](https://pro.arcgis.com/en/pro-app/latest/arcpy/get-started/work-with-python-environments.htm#ESRI_SECTION1_175473E6EB0D46E0B195996EAE768C1D).
 Remember to activate this environment before running the tool.